Blow-up lemmas for sparse graphs: Tools

 where the first inequality is by choice of $\beta$.
 By linearity of expectation, the expected number of pairs of partitions of $X'$ and $Y'$ in $G(n,p)$ for which there is a graph $G$ such that at least $k/8$ pairs are bad with respect to $Z'$ is at most $2^k\beta^{pkm^2/1000}\cdot T$.
 Applying Markov's inequality, we see that the probability that $(X',Y',Z')$ can be a bad object with respect to any graph $G$ is at most $8\cdot 2^k\beta^{pkm^2/2000}$.
 Finally, taking the union bound over choices of $k$, $X'$, $Y'$ and $Z'$ we see that the probability of $G(n,p)$ containing a bad object is at most

-where the second inequality is since $|X|/2\le km\le |X|$ and $|X|\ge\log n$, and the third by choice of $\beta$ and $C'$.
+where the third inequality is since $|X|/2\le km\le |X|$ and $|X|\ge\log n$, and the fourth by choice of $\beta$ and $C'$.
 This tends to zero as $n$ tends to infinity, which together with Lemma~\ref{cl:inh:dist} shows that a.a.s.\ $G(n,p)$ does not contain any bad object.
 This completes the proof of Lemma~\ref{lem:twoRI}. \end{proof}

 We conclude this section by sketching constructions which show that the number of vertices failing to inherit lower-regularity in each of Lemmas~\ref{lem:oneRI} and~\ref{lem:twoRI} are sharp for all $n^{-1/2}\le p\le\tfrac12$ and all $C\max(p^{-2},p^{-1}\log n)\le |X|\le n/4$.